In a Nutshell:

 Before we go any further, though, let’s take a quick look at the core stats that define the model:

 With a seat height of just 16” at its lowest setting, this chair is a great choice for a shorter user.
-Even better, it supports a surprising amount of user weight for its size, and its seat can extend all the way up to 21” off the floor, which makes it a good fit for anybody ranging in height from about 5’1” to 6’1” which enhances its versatility.
+Even better, it supports a surprising amount of user weight for its size.
+Its seat can extend all the way up to 21” off the floor, which makes it a good fit for anybody ranging in height from about 5’1” to 6’1” which enhances its versatility.
 For a chair as inexpensive as this one is, that’s pretty impressive.

 Adjustability and Comfort